IMDA

 In a work of art, two eyes gaze out from a rectangular enclosure surrounded by small stones.

-Kelley Bell, M.F.A. ’06, associate professor of visual arts, Corrie Francis Parks, associate professor of visual arts, and Katie Hileman ’12, theatre, and general associate in the department of theatre, are among the finalists for the prestigious 2024 Baker Artist Award.
-Established in 2009, the Baker Artist program was created to support artists and promote greater Baltimore as a strong creative community.
-Since then, more than 150 artists have been awarded $1.3 million in grant money.
-The program was established by the William G. Baker, Jr. Memorial Fund and is managed by the Greater Baltimore Cultural Alliance.
-As part of… Continue Reading Three UMBC artists—Kelley Bell, Corrie Francis Parks, and Katie Hileman—named Baker Artist Award finalists
+On May 30, Kelley Bell, M.F.A. ’06, associate professor of visual arts, was named one of the six 2024 Baker Artist Awardees, receiving the $10,000 Mary Sawyers Baker Prize.
+The awardees were selected by an anonymous jury from a field of almost 700 artists from across the greater Baltimore region.
+Corrie Francis Parks, associate professor of visual arts, and Katie Hileman ’12, theatre, and general associate in the department of theatre, were among the finalists for the prestigious 2024 Baker Artist Award.
+Established in 2009, the Baker Artist program was created to support artists and promote greater Baltimore as a… Continue Reading Kelley Bell named Baker Artist Awardee, Corrie Francis Parks and Katie Hileman are finalists

 UMBC's campus at night, featuring the Albin O. Kuhn library and reflective pond, with street lamps lighting a path.